Waliur Rahman

 Waliur Rahman (26 December 1942 – 29 November 2023) was a Bangladeshi diplomat serving as an ambassador of Bangladesh to Italy during 1986–1993.
-He was a Jatiya Sangsad member representing Rangpur-20 constituency during 1973–1976 as a member of Awami League.

 Background

 Waliur Rahman was born on 26 December 1942 in Kancherkol village in Shailkupa of Jhenaidah district in the then British India.
 His great-grandfather was a close associate of Haji Shariatullah, the leader of the Faraizi movement.

 Career

 After graduation, Rahman joined the Ministry of Foreign Affairs of Pakistan in 1966.
 In 1968, he was first posted in Delhi and later in Kolkata.
 But finally, he was sent to Indonesia.
 His colleagues in Jakarta were Humayun Rashid Chowdhury and Shah A M S Kibria.
 He was then transferred to Switzerland.

 Rahman resigned from Pakistan Government in 1971 and set up Bangladesh Mission for Bangladesh government in exile as a refugee for 9 months.

-Rahman was elected to parliament from Rangpur-20 as an Awami League candidate in 1973.

 Rahman was the chairman of Bangladesh Heritage Foundation which he had founded.
 He served as Special Envoy of Prime Minister Sheikh Hasina during 1997-1998.
 He was an Executive Director of Bangladesh Institute of Law and International Affairs (BILIA).
 He was a member of the think tank, the International Institute for Strategic Studies (IISS).

 Rahman wrote his autobiographical book, Diplomatic World, Forgotten War, Forgotten Genocide and Brief History of the Framing of the International Crimes (Tribunals) Act, 1973., and Pakistan on the Brink: A Civilizational Quest.